-That’s where the comparison ends, veins in the human body don’t obstruct other body organs.
+That’s where the comparison ends; veins in the human body don’t obstruct other body organs.
+The man-made paths do.

-Many times the collision results in serious injuries to the animals like bone fractures or other injuries – which leave them vulnerable to a slow and painful death.
+Many times, the collision results in serious injuries to the animals, like bone fractures or other injuries, which leave them vulnerable to a slow and painful death.

 In addition, collisions not only injure the animals but can also cause extensive harm to humans.
-At times to avoid collisions with animals, vehicle drivers had to make sudden breaks or quick diversions resulting in major accidents.
+At times, to avoid collisions with animals, vehicle drivers had to make sudden breaks or quick diversions, resulting in major accidents.

-- According to some estimates, in the United States, millions of wild animals are killed by vehicles each year.
+According to some estimates, in the United States, millions of wild animals are killed by vehicles each year.
 As per National Geographic, “In the United States, there are 21 threatened and endangered species whose very survival is threatened by road mortalities, including Key deer in Florida, bighorn sheep in California, and red-bellied turtles in Alabama.”

-- According to the State of India’s Environment (SoE) in 2018, 83 leopards lost their lives in rail or road accidents, a lion died in a road accident, while three lions died in rail accidents.
+According to the State of India’s Environment (SoE) in 2018, 83 leopards lost their lives in rail or road accidents, a lion died in a road accident, while three lions died in rail accidents.
 The same year 11 spotted deer died in road mishaps.

-Additionally, wildlife collisions cost millions of dollars annually in the form of traffic roadblocks, road maintenance, spot tidiness, vehicle repairs, and veterinary services among others.
+Additionally, wildlife collisions cost millions of dollars annually in the form of traffic roadblocks, road maintenance, spot tidiness, vehicle repairs, and veterinary services, among others.

 The technical name for animal bridges is wildlife crossings, which are structures that allow the connections between habitats that get divided by man-made fragmentation.
 They provide a safe passage for the animals under the roads or over the highways or railway lines.